The Mauritshuis Museum in The Hague houses one of the world’s finest collections of Dutch Golden Age paintings in an intimate setting.

 The Hague offers a lot more to those interested in culture.

-The famous Van Mesdag Museum (a 360-degree circular painting of the beach in Scheveningen) is another small museum not to be missed.
+The famous Van Mesdag Museum is another small museum not to be missed with an incredible 360-degree circular painting of the beach in Scheveningen.

 Did you do enough museums?
 You can only have so many museums, then head to Madurodam for a classic display of the Netherlands in miniature.